Golden Retriever Lines Receive the Following Testing

 Sensory Ataxic Neuropathy

-All Poodle Parents Receive the Following Testing
+Poodle Lines Receive the Following Testing

 OFA Hips, Elbows and Patella's